Sushmita10062002/Search-Image/README.md

 # Search-Image
-Image search using pixabay api
+Image search using pixabay api and react